 Known for large-scale portraiture and later for systematically reworking found, scientific, digital, and internet-based imagery into a broad inquiry into the photographic medium itself.*1*2

-Representative work examples: the Porträts series, Sterne, nudes, and later digitally manipulated series are central because they show Ruff’s shift from typological description toward what museums have called a “meta-photography.”*1*2
+Key examples include the Porträts series, Sterne, nudes, and later digitally manipulated series; they are central because they show Ruff’s shift from typological description toward what museums have called a “meta-photography.”*1*2

-Why this method was chosen: Ruff repeatedly tests how photographs produce credibility.
+This method matters because Ruff repeatedly tests how photographs produce credibility.
 His work begins with documentary-looking neutrality and then expands into manipulated and technologically mediated image systems, making the viewer confront the conditions under which photographs are trusted.*1*2

-Relation to contemporaries or movements: he belongs to the Düsseldorf school, yet differs from peers by pushing beyond typology toward a medium-critical analysis of photography itself.
+In relation to contemporaries and movements, he belongs to the Düsseldorf school, yet differs from peers by pushing beyond typology toward a medium-critical analysis of photography itself.
 In that sense he links Becher-derived objectivity to the digital and post-photographic condition.*1*2

 Whitechapel and MAMC+ frame Ruff as a photographer who continually tests the limits of the medium rather than staying within one recognizable style.*1*2